 Whedon is one of us.
 He understood that if you put Tony Stark and Steve Rogers in a room together, they were going to grate on each other’s nerves.
 Their reluctant partnership resulted in unabashed, dweeby fist-pumping from the crowd as Iron Man bounced his repulsor blasts off Cap’s vibranium shield.
 Whedon had spent a lifetime absorbing comic book panels and was determined to find a way to insert a splash page into the cinematic language.
 He knew that Black Widow had more to offer than the object of Stark’s leering.
 He had the secret to Bruce Banner’s anger and couldn’t wait to reveal the Hulk as his own separate entity.
 And yeah, he discerned that all Hawkeye had going for him was a bushel of nifty trick arrows.

 - Stark Tower – Tony finally gets his butt out of Malibu and moves into New York City where he belongs.
 The Chitauri Invasion does a serious number on his “warm light for all mankind to share” and it eventually becomes the Avengers HQ in Age of Ultron…which Ultron totally devastates.
-If this 20th Century Fox/Disney deal ever goes through, I wonder if Tony will eventually sell his tower to the Fantastic Four, and it can be rechristened the Baxter Building.
-Nerd dreams!
+Stark then sells the property in Spider-Man: Homecoming.
+Hmmm.
+With the Fantastic Four finally under the Mouse House roof, maybe the structure will be rebranded as the Baxter Building.

 What The Avengers Withholds from the MCU: